 I have a delish and very cool Kool-Aid recipe for you!
 It is brilliant crimson red, made with hibiscus flowers and tastes no different than store-bought Kool-Aid.
-With the downside of dyes and aspartame in most of the Kool-Aid drinks, many people are going this safer, more natural Kool-Aid recipe.

 Kool-Aid Recipe Made Like Tea Using 3 Herbs:

-…and Peppermint leaf is so cooling on a hot summer’s day and pulls the blend together with zing ~
+2. Peppermint leaf is so cooling on a hot summer’s day and pulls the blend together with zing ~

 Besides tasting terrific, a great thing about my alternative Kool-Aid recipe is that it is sugar-free and dye-free.
 It has a lot of extra healthy benefits since it’s loaded with Vitamin C and bioflavonoids.

-They’ll all love the very same Kool-Aid taste and you’ll know it’s not causing them a possible reaction to food dyes linked to ADD, ADHD, poor behavior, or other side-effects.
+Your family will all love the very same Kool-Aid taste and you’ll know it’s not causing them a possible reaction to food dyes linked to ADD, ADHD, poor behavior, or other side-effects.

 Three Ingredient Kool-Aid Recipe: